Events

 Find out about Secondary CREST Awards 27th March 12:30 pm - 1:00 pm online

-Join this 30-minute session to find out how to use free CREST activities with primary aged children.
+Join this 30-minute session to find out how to use free CREST activities

 These hands-on, low resource STEM activities, including planning guides, can be used in classrooms, homes, and STEM clubs, and make a real impact on children’s STEM learning!
 We’ll also give you top tips for using CREST to engage with British Science Week.